johnwoo-nl/emproto/README.md

 // setting up the UDP socket.
 await communicator.start();

-// Get a list of EVSEs currently in the communicator's list. communicator.getEvses().forEach(evse => {
+// Get a list of EVSEs currently in the communicator's memory. communicator.getEvses().forEach(evse => {
     // Do something with the EVSE.
     // evse instanceof EmEvse